 When you are in a car accident, you may suffer injuries that are noticeable right away such as a broken leg or a concussion.
 But other injuries may take time to manifest.
-One of them is post-traumatic arthritis.
+Our injury lawyer knows that one of those to manifest is post-traumatic arthritis.

 What is Post-Traumatic Arthritis?